hazemwehbi/royal_apps/README.md

-# PS: I already uploaded the dependencies package like Vendor + Node_modules to avoid the version conflict.
+* PS: I already uploaded the dependencies package like Vendor + Node_modules to avoid the version conflict. you can remove and install it from the instruction below if you prefer.

 # BookStore Management